I2C HID Device Drivers for Windows | DriverFinder

 The first step in finding a device driver for your I2C device is to look at the manufacturer’s support site.
 This can be the site for your PC manufacturer (e.g. Dell, HP, Gateway, etc.), but it can also be the site for the device manufacturer (e.g. Synaptics, Elan, Alps).

-Start with the PC manufacturer, and look for the device type (input devices).
+Start with the support site of the PC manufacturer, and look for the device type (under input devices).
 Download the driver installer and execute it to install the I2C HID device driver on Windows.

 If the PC manufacturer does not have the right driver, the next step is to try and find the manufacturer of the actual HID device and visit their support site.
 In the device properties, you can see the manufacturer in the device Details tab (In the screenshot below, “Microsoft” is listed as the manufacturer).